cspace-deployment/cspace_django_project/uploadmedia/README.md

 Finally, there are a few other (very speculative!) scripts that are used for reporting and maintenance:

-* bulkmediaupload.sh - this runs a single *.step1.csv file; it is used
+* bulkmediaupload.sh - this runs a single *.step1.csv file; it can be used
-by the webapp to do "online uploads"
+to run a specific upload "by hand" from the command line.

 * checkObj.pl - this script checks Blobs uploaded vs. Media created; it is used by the very rickety "runHelpers.sh" script below to report on